PUBLICATIONS

 • Any written employer policies or procedures that the employer contends the employee was subject to and that concern qualifications for employment, promotion, transfer, compensation, benefits, discharge, or other disciplinary action.

 Thus, employers must be aware of these requirements (which are automatically included with a request for “personnel records” and do not require any additional request language other than simply requesting “all” records under the Act).
 Best practices will include creation of a checklist for employers to follow each time they receive requests for personnel records.
 Employers must also train supervisors on what to do when such a request is made, which would likely include providing the request to an HR department without delay.
+This bill was signed into law on August 2, and has an effective date of January 1, 2025.

 New Law Alert!
 Freedom of Speech Act